 Recently, the topics have focused on audience personas, journey maps, and message maps.
 This week, we will explore how to combine these three concepts and apply them in a very practical action plan called a content map.

-This post is an excerpt from Seth Hinz's ebook Social Media Automation.
+This post is an excerpt from Seth Hinz's ebook Social Media Automation for Churches.

 Social media automation tools will help you scale your social media marketing efforts.
 You’ll discover how to schedule out and recycle content indefinitely, find and engage in conversations you’ve been missing, expand your follower base, and reduce the time you spend on repetitive tasks.
 All of this will turn you into a lean and mean marketing machine.
 One stop short of full-on robot.